Personal Interview Questions

 - Your previous work experience

-- A small bit about your family background (if you want it in).
+- A small bit of your family background (if you want it in).

 2. Can you describe yourself using 3/5 words?